greim/gen/src/chapters/03-iterators.md

  1. **Open-ended sequences**: Sometimes it's useful to model *infinite or ridiculously long sequences*.
 For example, the set of all positive integers.
  2. **Lazy sequences**: Sometimes it's useful to model lazy sequences, which don't have a value until the moment the consumer asks for it.
 This can save both memory and CPU cycles.

-Iterators have no problem with the above, due to how they separate concerns around a common *protocol*.
-The protocol defines the minimal operations needed in order to iterate a sequence: 1) what's the next thing? and 2) is it done yet?
+Iterators have no problem with the above, due to how they separate concerns around a protocol defining the minimum operations for sequence traversal: A) what's the next thing? and B) are we done yet?

-As long as you implement the protocol, you—the producer—can model a sequence however you want.
-As long as you call into the protocol, you—the consumer—are free to decide when to iterate and whether to bail out of the iteration.
+As long as you implement this minimal protocol, you—the producer—are free to model a sequence however you want.
+As long as you adhere to this protocol, you—the consumer—are free to decide when to iterate and whether to bail out of the iteration.

-Finally, because it's defined in the language, language-level hooks exist that make calling into the protocol simple via the for/of loop, and implementing the protocol simple via generators.
+Finally, because it's defined in the language, language-level hooks exist that make working with iterators ultra-simple.
+On the consumer side, this is the for/of loop.
+On the producer side, it's generators.
 But we're getting ahead of ourselves!
 First let's look at how these protocols work.
-There are actually two concepts—and two protocols—involved.
+There are actually two concepts in play—iterables and iterators—each with its own protocol.

 ## Concept: Iterables

-An *iterable* is any object that implements the *iterable protocol*.
-Among other things, any iterable can be for/of'd.
+Informally, an *iterable* is any object that can be for/of'd.
+Technically, an iterable is an object that implements the *iterable protocol*.

-**The iterable protocol:** To implement the iterable protocol, an object must have a `[Symbol.iterator]` property which is a function that receives no arguments and returns an *iterator*. ([Read more about symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol).)
+**The iterable protocol:** To implement the iterable protocol, an object must have a [[Symbol.iterator]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) property which is a function that receives no arguments and returns an *iterator*.

 ## Concept: Iterators